DocTer: Documentation Guided Fuzzing for Testing Deep Learning API Functions: Related Work

 Existing techniques are designed to detect specific types of bugs such as shape-related (e.g., tensor shape mismatch)~\cite{probfuzz, shape_tf}, numerical~\cite{Audee, probfuzz} (e.g., returns \code{NaN/Inf}), decreased accuracy~\cite{probfuzz}, and performance~\cite{perf-bug-ML}.
 On the other hand, \tool finds general bugs that lead to serious crashes.

 TensorFlow developers use OSS-Fuzz~\cite{oss-fuzz} along with libFuzzer~\cite{libfuzzer} to test only $19$ TensorFlow's C++ API functions.
 It requires developers to manually encode test inputs from the byte-arrays returned by libFuzzer.
 This would take a prohibitive amount of manual effort to test the \totalapiwithconstraint APIs that \tool tests.

 Fuzzers~\cite{afl,FuzzFactory,libfuzzer} have been adopted to test non-DL libraries~\cite{LemieuxS18,PengSP18}.
 They would not work well for DL libraries (Section~\ref{sec:bugresults}).
-Since Randoop~\cite{randoop} works only for a statically-typed language (e.g., Java), it would fail to create valid dynamically-typed objects for Python (the most popular language for DL~\cite{popularlanguage}). \textbf{Testing DL models:} Many fuzzing techniques test the robustness of DL \emph{models} instead of DL \emph{libraries} \advcite. \tool tests DL libraries since testing DL models alone is insufficient as DL libraries contain bugs~\cite{DL_bug_char, 2020-Humbatova-ICSE, cradle}.
+Since Randoop~\cite{randoop} works only for a statically typed language (e.g., Java), it would fail to create valid dynamically typed objects for Python (the most popular language for DL~\cite{popularlanguage}).